Leslie Johnson (racing driver): Racing: single-seaters

 Johnson raced Delage, Talbot-Lago and ERA cars in single-seater events between 1946 and 1950.

-In August 1946, in his first drive in a "proper" racing car, albeit one that was already 20 years old, he broke the lap record at the Ards circuit (the Ulster venue of the RAC Tourist Trophy race from 1928 to 1936).
+In August 1946, he had his first drive in a "proper" racing car, albeit one that was already 20 years old, in the Ulster Trophy at the Ballyclare circuit.
 The car was the supercharged straight-eight Delage previously raced by Earl Howe, Dick Seaman and Prince Bira.
 The clutch failed to release at the start so the car had to be pushed off the line.
-Having lost some 200 yards to the rest of the field, Johnson worked his way up to fourth behind Prince Bira, Reg Parnell and Bob Gerard but a spark plug melted four laps from the end, forcing him out.
-(He consoled himself with fastest average in the subsequent handicap race with his BMW 328.)
+Having lost some 200 yards to the rest of the field, Johnson worked his way up to fourth behind Bira, Reg Parnell and Bob Gerard but a spark plug melted four laps from the end, forcing him out.
+He went on to attain fastest average in the subsequent handicap race with his BMW 328.

 He entered three 1947 Grands Prix with his ten-year-old ex-Louis Chiron Talbot-Lago T150C – Johnson raced it both as a sports car and a single-seater, simply removing the mudguards to convert it to Grand Prix configuration.
 The results were: